Jocowski/ai-learns-to-drive-tracks/README.md

 ## 📦 About This App

 A React web app for browsing and downloading custom track ZIPs for **AI Learns To Drive**, a simulation game where you evolve neural-network drivers via evolutionary algorithms.
-Features include:
+Future features include:

 - **Track List**: Card grid displaying each track’s image, name, surface (Asphalt, Dirt, Ice), length, and author.
 - **Search & Filters**: Live search by track name or author, plus modal filters for surface, length range, and multiple tags (e.g. “180 curves”, “GP tracks”) .